tado-mi/puzzle-solver/README.md

 ## the idea:

-use the predicate **solve/3**, whith the arguments *list*, *result*, *?solution*.
-Introduction of *result* makes it more generic than just 24.<br/>
+use the predicate **solve/3**, with the arguments *list*, *result*, *?solution*.
+Introduction of *result* makes it more generic than just solving for 24.<br/>

 * try all the possible permutations and operator assignments to the given list of numbers.
 * compute the value and compare to the result

 ## the code:

-Iteratively assign values/operators to last (n - 1) items of the number list and 'glews' the first number with all the possible operator assignment.<br/>
+Iteratively assign values/operators to last (n - 1) items of the number list and 'glew' the first number with all the possible operator assignments.<br/>

 **note** that such approach considers expressions of form that correspond to the following tree:<br/>